-The Trust was created in 1961 by A S Hornby, an English-language specialist best known for producing the Oxford Advanced Learner's Dictionary.
-To this day we are funded by royalties from the book and from related Oxford University Press products, as well as having a professionally-managed investment portfolio.
+The Trust was created in 1961 by A S Hornby, an English-language specialist best known for producing the Oxford Advanced Learner's Dictionary, published by Oxford University Press.
+To this day we are funded by royalties from the book and from related products, as well as from income from a professionally-managed investment portfolio.

 About the Hornby Trust

-• Scholarships – Through the British Council, we provide funding for senior teachers, teacher-trainers, inspectors and materials writers around the world to spend a year in the UK studying and teaching English, so that they can use this knowledge to enhance English teaching in their home countries.
-Our scholars are from regions such as Central Asia, East and South Asia, Sub-Saharan Africa and Latin America.
+• Scholarships – We fund experienced ELT professionals including teachers, teacher-trainers, inspectors and materials writers to study for a Master's degree in TESOL, so that they can use this knowledge to enhance English teaching in their home countries.
+Our scholars come from many countries, including those in Asia, Sub-Saharan Africa and Latin America.

-• Schools and workshops – In partnership with the British Council, we bring together teachers from neighbouring countries to participate in residential training events around the world.
+• Schools and workshops – We bring together teachers from neighbouring countries to participate in residential training events around the world.

 • Supporting aid organisations – We support the English-language teaching components of overseas education projects run by organisations such as VSO.

 • Alumni network – Our network allows Hornby scholars to exchange stories and advice, and build their professional and personal relationships.